The Metamorphosis: Interpretations

 Like much of Kafka's work, The Metamorphosis tends to be given a religious (Max Brod) or psychological interpretation.
 It has been particularly common to read the story as an expression of Kafka's father complex, as was first done by Charles Neider in his The Frozen Sea: A Study of Franz Kafka (1948).
-Besides the psychological approach, interpretations focusing on sociological aspects, which see the Samsa family as a portrayal of general social circumstances, have also gained a large following.
+Besides the psychological approach, interpretations focusing on sociological aspects, which see the Samsa family as representing a typical family of the time and place, have also gained a large following.

 Vladimir Nabokov rejected such interpretations, noting that they do not live up to Kafka's art.
 He instead chose an interpretation guided by the artistic detail but excluded any symbolic or allegoric meanings.
 Arguing against the popular father-complex theory, he observed that it is the sister more than the father who should be considered the cruelest person in the story, since she is the one backstabbing Gregor.
 In Nabokov's view, the central narrative theme is the artist's struggle for existence in a society replete with narrow-minded people who destroy him step by step.
 Commenting on Kafka's style, he writes, "The transparency of his style underlines the dark richness of his fantasy world.
 Contrast and uniformity, style and the depicted, portrayal and fable are seamlessly intertwined".

 In 1989, Nina Pelikan Straus wrote a feminist interpretation of The Metamorphosis, noting that the story is not only about the metamorphosis of Gregor but also about the metamorphosis of his family and, in particular, his younger sister Grete.
 Straus suggested that the social and psychoanalytic resonances of the text depend on Grete's role as a woman, daughter, and sister, and that prior interpretations failed to recognize Grete's centrality to the story.

 In 1999, Gerhard Rieck pointed out that Gregor and his sister, Grete, form a pair, which is typical of many of Kafka's texts: it is made up of one passive, rather austere, person and another active, more libidinal, person.
 The appearance of figures with such almost irreconcilable personalities who form couples in Kafka's works has been evident since he wrote his short story "Description of a Struggle" (e.g. the narrator/young man and his "acquaintance").
 They also appear in "The Judgment" (Georg and his friend in Russia), in all three of his novels (e.g. Robinson and Delamarche in Amerika) as well as in his short stories "A Country Doctor" (the country doctor and the groom) and "A Hunger Artist" (the hunger artist and the panther).
 Rieck views these pairs as parts of one single person (hence the similarity between the names Gregor and Grete) and in the final analysis as the two determining components of the author's personality.
 Not only in Kafka's life but also in his oeuvre does Rieck see the description of a fight between these two parts.